Waitetuna: Roads

-The main road was metalled between 1914 and 1921 and sealing started in 1937, but wasn't completed until 1961.
+The main road was metalled between 1914 and 1921 and sealing started in 1937, and was completed 1961.

 Railways

 Waitetuna almost got a railway.
 In 1923 the Waikato-West Coast railway district was set up under the 1914 Local Railways Act.
 It got a detailed survey done for a 2 ft 6in gauge railway and had a contractor ready to build a line through the Kaniwhaniwha and Waitetuna valleys, joined by an 18 ch tunnel, past Te Uku School and Okete Falls and along the edge of the harbour to Raglan.
 However, it was opposed by local MP Alexander Young, the proposed local rate was defeated in an election in 1923 and the Board was wound up in 1928.